esnet/pypond/docs/source/sanitize.md

     .to_keyed_collections()
 ```
 * If a non numeric value (as determined by `isinstance(val, numbers.Number)`) is encountered when doing a `linear` fill, a warning will be issued and that column will not be processed.
-* When using streaming input like `UnboundedIn`, it is a best practice to set a limit using the optional arg `fill_limit`.
+* When using streaming input like `Stream`, it is a best practice to set a limit using the optional arg `fill_limit`.
 This will ensure events will continue being emitted if the data hits a long run of invalid values.
 * When using an unbounded source, make sure to shut it down "cleanly" using `.stop()`.
 This will ensure `.flush()` is called so any unfilled cached events are emitted.